acmasters17/dia-boxing-atari/README.md

 | tensorboard | 2.8.0 |
 | stable-baselines3 | 1.5.0 |

-This should be all packages but some dependancies may have been missed or updated so please install these via `pip install` or contact me if you are having more trouble.
+This should be all packages but some dependancies may have been missed or updated so please install these via `pip install` or contact me if you are having more trouble at psyam22@nottingham.ac.uk.

 ## Model Choice